Collegiate-Edu-Nation/easy-ftc/README.md

 Docs deployed at https://collegiate-edu-nation.github.io/easy-ftc<br>
 <i>Docs cover Javadoc, examples, controls, and diagrams</i>

 This library greatly simplifies hardware initialization and control by abstracting away low-level decisions and operations, which implies it is highly opinionated.
-A consequence of this is that most users will only need to use a few methods (move(), control(), and state()) due to a reliance on sane defaults and the builder design-pattern.
+A consequence of this is that most users will only need to use a few methods (command(), control(), and state()) due to a reliance on sane defaults and the builder design-pattern.

 <i>Encoders can be enabled for all motor-powered features.
 Both robot-centric and field-centric driving is supported for Mecanum, while tank and arcade are supported for Differential.
 Servo-powered features can optionally leverage smooth-servo control, enabling granular, multi-servo synchronization.
 Supported sensors are: color, distance, and touch</i>